michaelcourcy/enterprise-blueprints/dh2i/readme.md

 1>
 ```

+When you connect to the listener host you actually connect to the primary.
+Therefore a
+simple way to know who's the primary is to execute `select @@servername`

+If it's you first install you most likely get `dxesqlag-0`, but after the fail over scenario you could
+have `dxesqlag-1` or `dxesqlag-2`

 # Let's install the AdventureWorks2022 database in the availability group

 first find who's the primary, because adding a database to the availability group require to be on the primary.